Latest Bitcoin (BTC) News Update

 2. Proto Mining Chip (2025)

-Overview: Block plans to release its open-source Bitcoin mining chip, Proto, in 2025.
-This aims to decentralize mining hardware production, challenging dominant players like Bitmain (Block).
+Overview: Block (formerly Square) plans to release its open-source Bitcoin mining chip, Proto, aiming to break Bitmain’s market dominance and decentralize hardware production (Block).

 Conclusion